gitlabhq/gitlabhq/doc/user/admin_area/settings/visibility_and_access_controls.md

 HTTP, will still be accessible.
 What GitLab does is restrict access on the application level.

-## Allow mirrors to be setup for projects
+## Allow mirrors to be set up for projects

 > [Introduced][ee-3586] in Gitlab 10.3.